tf-cloud-modules/.github/.github/ISSUE_TEMPLATE/feature_request.md

-## Describe the Feature
+---
+name: Feature request
+about: Suggest an idea for this project
+title: ''
+labels: ''
+assignees: ''

+---

+**Is your feature request related to a problem?
+Please describe.**
-A clear and concise description of what the bug is.
+A clear and concise description of what the problem is.
+Ex.
+I'm always frustrated when [...]

-## Expected Behavior

-A clear and concise description of what you expected to happen.

-## Use Case

-Is your feature request related to a problem/challenge you are trying to solve?
-Please provide some additional context of why this feature or capability will be valuable.

-## Describe Ideal Solution
+**Describe the solution you'd like**
 A clear and concise description of what you want to happen.
-If you don't know, that's okay.

-## Alternatives Considered
+**Describe alternatives you've considered**

-Explain what alternative solutions or features you've considered.
+A clear and concise description of any alternative solutions or features you've considered.

-## Additional Context
+**Additional context**
 Add any other context or screenshots about the feature request here.